 Litigation forced the issue.
 Years of accessibility lawsuits made it clear that voluntary adoption was not happening fast enough.
 Regulation followed the courtroom.
 (We look at the lawsuit numbers in detail in ADA Website Lawsuits Are Surging.)

 The centerpiece is the Department of Justice final rule under Title II of the ADA (28 CFR Part 35), which requires the web content and mobile apps of state and local government entities to conform to WCAG 2.1 Level AA.
-We break the rule itself down in The DOJ Title II Final Rule: What Organizations Need to Know.

 Who Is Affected